 After chairing the committees that proposed the reshaping of the University of Pennsylvania's undergraduate residences in 1997, he directed the implementation of a comprehensive system of College Houses and served as Director of the Office of College Houses and Academic Services for four years.
 He is a recipient of the Outstanding Teaching Award of the College Alumni Society and the University's Lindback Award for Distinguished Teaching.

 Active in civic affairs, Professor Brownlee served for 16 years on the Philadelphia Historical Commission, and he serves on the boards of the Design Advocacy Group of Philadelphia, the Preservation Alliance for Greater Philadelphia, the Athenaeum of Philadelphia, the Beth Sholom Preservation Foundation, and the Global Philadelphia Association’s World Heritage City project.
-In recognition of public service, he received the Wyck Strickland Award and the "Globy" Lifetime Achievement Award of the Global Philadelphia Association.
+In recognition of public service, he received the Wyck Strickland Award, the "Globy" Lifetime Achievement Award of the Global Philadelphia Association, and the Paul Philippe Cret Award of the American Institute of Architects Philadelphia chapter.

 Several of Professor Brownlee's lectures and films are viewable online: